 This pump is designed to handle corrosive liquids containing specified entrained solids, residues and slurries.
-Do not attempt to pump liquids which may damage the pump or endanger personnel as a result of pump failure.
+Do not attempt to pump volatile, or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.

-Pump speed and operating condition

-points must be within the continuous performance range shown on the curve (see Section E, Page 1).
+Pump speed and operating condition points must be within the continuous performance range shown on the curve (see Section E, Page 1).